tjosseau/objectyve/readme.md

 ### shared / method

-Shared members are attributes and methods set in the `prototype` of the constructor.
+Shared members are attributes and methods set in the `prototype` of the factory.
 This means that every object will inherit from/share that prototype.
 ```javascript
 var A = Objectyve.Prototype() ;
 A.shared({